EvobyteDigitalBiology/readstore/README.md

 For large files the QC step can take a while to complete.
 FASTQ files are grouped in Datasets which you can `Check In`.
 Then they appear in the `Datasets` page.

+If you uploaded a large number of FASTQ files at once, you can Check In multiple FASTQ files at once using the `Batch Check In` function.
+For this, click on `More` in the top right and select `Batch Check In`.
+Select all datasets that you want to check in and confirm.

+Under `More`, you also find the `Import From File` method that allows you to get and upload Excel or .csv files with FASTQ paths to upload.

 #### 4. Access Datasets via the CLI

 The ReadStore CLI enables programmatic access to Projects, Datasets, metadata and attachments.